-The Company has incurred continuing losses from its operations and as of December 31, 2021, the Company had an accumulated deficit of \$13,161,496 and working capital of \$4,492,169.
+With the exception of the quarter ending June 30, 2022, we had incurred losses from our operations and as of December 31, 2022, the Company had an accumulated deficit of \$13,875,263 and working capital of \$9,568,963.

 Since inception, the Company has met its liquidity requirements principally through the issuance of notes and the sale of its common shares.
-On February 16, 2021, the Company closed on a non-brokered private placement of 3,250,000 units at a price of CAD \$0.80 per unit.
-The aggregate gross proceeds raised in the private placement amounted to CAD \$2,600,000 (USD \$1,950,509 in net proceeds).
-On March 1, 2021, the Company closed on a non-brokered private placement of 3,125,000 units at a price of CAD \$0.80 per unit.
-The aggregate gross proceeds raised in the private placement amounted to CAD \$2,500,000 (USD \$1,918,797 in net proceeds).
-On December 17, 2021, the Company closed on a non-brokered private placement of 372,966 units at a price of CAD \$1.60 per unit.
-The aggregate gross proceeds raised in the private placement amounted to CAD \$596,746 (USD \$434,973 in net proceeds).
-During the year ended December 31, 2021, the Company received \$2,004,864 in proceeds from the exercise of warrants.
+On January 20, 2022, the Company closed on a non-brokered private placement of 2,495,575 units at a price of CAD \$1.60 per unit.
+The aggregate gross proceeds raised in the private placement amounted to CAD \$3,992,920 (USD \$3,011,878 in net proceeds).
+During the year ended December 31, 2022, the Company received \$2,620,395 in proceeds from the exercise of warrants.
+In April 2022, the Company delivered 125,000 lbs of uranium concentrate from its prepaid uranium concentrate inventory.
+Accordingly, during the year ended December 31, 2022, the Company recorded revenue of \$7,223,609 (at a price of approximately \$57 per pound).
+Furthermore, during the year ended December 31, 2022, the Company earned oil and gas royalty payments of \$635,363.

 The Company's ability to continue its operations and to pay its obligations when they become due is contingent upon the Company obtaining additional financing.
-Management's plans include seeking to procure additional funds through debt and equity financings, to secure regulatory approval to fully utilize its Kinetic Separation and to initiate the processing of ore to generate operating cash flows.
+Management's plans include seeking to procure additional funds through debt and equity financings, to secure regulatory approval licenses to fully utilize its Kinetic Separation, to construct a conventional mill for the processing of uranium and vanadium and to incorporate Kinetic Separation in the processing of ore to generate operating cash flows.
+Western will need additional capital to continue ongoing mining operations by its in-house mining team at the Sunday Mine Complex while simultaneously permitting and construction a processing plant.